jcorbin/vim-searchmatch/README.md

 Additionally the user can run any of the stock match commands (`:match`, `:2match`, and `:3match`) to turn off any of the three highlights individually.

+## Operator Usage

+In addition to the explicit search pinning use pattern, `searchmatch` can also function as an operator.
+A normal and visual mode mapping is provided at `<Plug>SearchmatchOp`.
+By default this is mapped to `<leader>/` with convenience mappings in `<leader>//` and `<leader>/*`.

+The `<leader>/` binding works like any other operator, so `<leader>/<Movement>` highlights the text specified by movement (the visual mode mapping simply highlights the selected range).

+The highlight is set to `1match`, and any pre-existing `searchmatch` highlight in `1match` is pushed down to `2match` (correspondingly `2match` -> `3match`).

+The specified text is escaped so that any regex special characters are matched literally.

+The specified text has any leading/trailing white space stripped.

+If the specified text spans multiple lines, it is split and each line treated as an alternative when constructing the `match` regex.
+In this case the whitespace striping applies to each line individually.

+The `<leader>//` and `<leader>/*` convenience mappings highlight the current line and word respectively.

 ## Highlighting

 The `searchmatch` plugin makes use of `Match1`, `Match2`, and `Match3`